xCSxXenon/scripts_and_automation/Batch Files/README.md

 "Pcheck.bat" opens some software in my toolkit to check for updates, since they aren't part of PortableApps distribution.

 "PortableApps.bat" opens PortableApps

+"win10colors.bat" is an example of different ways to colorize text in CMD